Home/Vegetables/Fresh Squash Blossoms

 Baked Squash Blossom Casserole

-A hearty casserole featuring layers of squash blossoms, vegetables, and a light cheese topping, baked until golden.
+A hearty casserole featuring layers of squash blossoms, brown rice, and cheese, baked until golden and bubbly.

 Ingredients